pascal-fb-martin/houserelays/README.md

 ```
 GET /relays/status
 ```
 Returns a status JSON object that lists each relay by name.
 Each relay is itself an object with state, command and gear elements and an optional pulse element.
-The state and commandelements are either on or 1 (active), or else off or 0 (inactive).
+The state and command elements are either on or 1 (active), or else off or 0 (inactive).
 The pulse element is present if there is a pulse timer active (see below for more information about pulses) and indicates the remaining number of seconds during which the current state will be maintained.
 ```
 GET /relays/set?point=NAME&state=off|0|on|1
 GET /relays/set?point=NAME&state=off|0|on|1&pulse=N